wkrea/git-cop/README.md

       :whitelist:
         "."

-It is also possible to configure `Git::Cop` at a per project level by adding a `.git-coprc` to the root of your project.
+It is also possible to configure this gem at a per project level by adding a `.git-coprc` to the root of your project.
 Doing this will override any global settings.
 This is also handy for customized CI builds as well.